gnnesis/CampusConnect/README.md

 # CampusConnect – Smart Social Spaces

 **IoT Challenge 2025–26**
+*University of Deusto*

 ---

 ## Team Members

-- Génesis Balcazar Escobar
+- **Génesis Balcazar Escobar**
-- Hugo Rey Insausti
+- **Hugo Rey Insausti**

 ---

 ## Project Overview

 CampusConnect is an IoT prototype designed to improve social wellbeing and responsible use of shared campus spaces.
 The system monitors environmental and occupancy conditions in real time and provides feedback through a public dashboard called **Campus Pulse** and local visual indicators.

 ---

 ## Project Objectives

 - Help students find quiet or available study spaces
 - Encourage respectful behavior in shared areas
 - Improve comfort and wellbeing on campus